Elixonus/trussbox/README.md

    * number of members in following body
 4. Members Lines *Body*
    * syntax: ```force=float displacement=float length=float velocity=float``` (trailing newline)
-   * each individual member tension force (negative for in tension, positive for in compression) in Newtons, displacement from resting length in meters, current measured length in meters and velocity of expansion in meters per second
+   * each individual member tension force (positive for in tension, negative for in compression) in Newtons, displacement from resting length in meters, current measured length in meters and velocity of expansion in meters per second